 Check out a few other Canada tips here:

 You are allowed to drive on a foreign licence for up to 60 days.
 You can exchange your licence for a Canadian one if you are staying longer.
 Bring a drivers history/abstract to complete the exchange.
-I work in the licence bureau of Ontario- I know how these things work! about 5 years ago
+I work in the licence bureau of Ontario- I know how these things work! over 6 years ago